 MultiResult

-Multiresult lets a a User-Defined Function or expression return more than one distinct value.
-It is also convenient in some looping scenarios when you want to set multiple local variables at the same time.
+Multiresult lets a User-Defined Function or expression return more than one distinct value.
+It is also convenient in some loops when you want to set multiple local variables at the same time.

 MultiResult( expr ... )